 While remedial massage tends to focus exclusively on manipulative massage techniques, myotherapy extends beyond massage to offer a broader scope of therapy used to treat complex muscle and musculoskeletal conditions, which remedial therapy cannot fix alone.
 Myotherapy is an evidence-based extension of remedial massage, incorporating a deeper understanding of human anatomy and physiology.
-To become a qualified myotherapist, you need to complete the same qualifications needed for remedial massage (a diploma in remedial massage, or a Cert IV in Massage Therapy), in addition to a bachelor’s degree or advanced diploma in myotherapy, which extends to a greater focus on postural analysis, biomechanics, and injury rehabilitation.
+To become a qualified myotherapist, you need to complete the same qualifications needed for remedial massage (a diploma in remedial massage, or a Cert IV in Massage Therapy), in addition to a bachelor’s degree or advanced diploma in clinical myotherapy, which extends to a greater focus on postural analysis, biomechanics, and injury rehabilitation.
 Myotherapy goes further than remedial massage by treating the immediate symptoms and the underlying cause of the issues, whether behavioural, structural, or muscular.

 Myotherapy is commonly used in conjunction with other treatments such as remedial massage, physiotherapy, and osteopathy.